jayzes/forward-me/README.md

 # Forward Me
 [![Build Status](https://travis-ci.org/jayzes/forward-me.png)](https://travis-ci.org/jayzes/forward-me)

-A simple self-hosted e-mail forwarder making use of the Sendgrid Parse API
+A simple self-hosted e-mail forwarder making use of the Sendgrid Parse API.

+Lets you set up simple e-mail forwarding on a domain that you don't have/want e-mail hosting for.
+Perfect for generic info@ addresses for side projects!

 ## Requirements
 - Ruby 1.9.3 (or newer)